 Q: And you diffused them right away.

 A: I was forewarned about that as well.
-I’m in
+I'm in New York.

 Q: Here we are again, we're flirting here.
 At this point are you tired of hearing it?

 A: Not really.
 Partially I take it as a compliment to be compared to him in so many ways.
 At the same time I don't have any say in the decision process of where he goes now.
 He's obviously been through an emotional time and I wish him the best.
 From what I've heard, he's signed with another team.
 So, I don't know that it's still an option for him to come here.

 Q: You can say the name of the other team.

 A: I don't know.
 What's their name?
 I'm kidding.
 I wish him the best.
 Even beforehand it was more about what I can do, what I can bring to the table when I am healthy.
 I think it speaks to the confidence that the coaches and management have with the receivers that we have in our room.
 We are young, we're very young.
 But, there's not a lack of talent.

 Q: But, you get it?
 You look at your measurables and his measurables and they're nearly identical.
 You get why people are looking for you to be that guy, right?

 A: Oh sure.
 In my mind I want to be that and more.
 As soon as I'm healthy, that's what I plan on showing.
 I have to kind of take it day-to-day and one step at a time.